History Tours

 Argentina’s Inca trail

 On our Fourteen Colours and Cloud Forest trip, we hike a well-preserved stretch of the Camino Inca which linked the jungle with the mountain plateau to the north and valleys of the Quebrada de Humahuaca to the west.
-It’s part of the Inca trail network of routes that once crisscrossed the continent.
+It’s part of the Inca trail network of routes that once crossed the continent.

 Route 40 and Camioneta